It seems that everything is changing very quickly in ways we can’t quite understand, and in ways over which we have no control.

-Taking action is imperative, but freaking out is not.
-There is a way to feel the emotions called up by the very quickly changing landscape, pay attention to the response without judgment, and then take action from a steady state.
+There is a way to feel the emotions called up by the very quickly changing landscape, pay attention to the response without judgment, and then take action from a whole state.
+There are intense and fluctuating emotions that come with this much change, instability, fear of loss, and very real loss.

 Think about this.
-The work that will be required of us as we organize to protect the vulnerable among us will be very demanding.
-If we don’t feel the fear, the anger, the hurt, we won’t have sufficient motivation to put in the work that will be needed.
-This is going to be hard.
-We need to feel discomfort or we won’t strive for the change that will be needed.
+If we don’t feel the fear and the hurt, we won’t have sufficient motivation to put in the work that will be needed.
+This is hard.
+We need to feel discomfort or we won’t strive to help to the extent that is needed.

 However, if we let the strong emotions push us around we can become shrill, stubborn, and offensive.
-Instead of going numb, letting strong feelings constantly be in charge will cause us to burn out.
+Letting strong feelings constantly be in charge will cause us to burn out.
+If we are among people who are asking too much of us out of their fear and reactiveness, we need to draw boundaries for ourselves.

 We can simply be present in the moment, sit and witness the emotions come up and, without judgment or fear, accept what is real here and now.
-We can consciously choose to take action based on compassion for the people who are potentially in danger, and consciously not focus on the anger for the perpetrators.
+We can consciously choose to take action based on compassion for the people who are potentially in danger, and consciously not focus on our powerlessness over all the other variables.
+We can say “no” when we need to step back.

 People in danger need our help.
-The perpetrators should not be getting the limelight.
-Don’t give them the airtime in your head or in your movement.
-Be vigilant about the destructive actions, pass on the ego trips and the personalities.
+Don’t give fear the airtime in your head.
+Be vigilant about the dangers, pass on the ego trips and the personalities.

-The practice, the practice of mindfulness, the practice of meditation can get us steady as we consistently shift our focus to the present moment to do the next right thing.
-Our outward actions might seem exactly the same as someone who has their emotions twisted by the personalities in charge.
+The practices of mindfulness and meditation can get us steady as we consistently shift our focus to the present moment to do the next right thing.
+Our outward actions might seem exactly the same as someone who has their emotions twisted by the fear of the unknown.
 The difference will be that over time we will be able to sustain our work.
 We won’t callous over or go numb.
 We won’t burn out.
 We will stay steady inside.

-There is hard work ahead.
-You’re going to feel how imperative it is to stand up and fight for what you believe your country should be.
-You are also going to have to be able to be in it for the long haul.
+This is a hard time.
+We are going to have to be able to be in it for the long haul.
 This is going to be a marathon not a sprint, a marathon that will be run on sand that will shift and change with virtually every step.
-Take care of yourself with gentleness so you can be nimble and effective in the fight.
+Take care of yourself with gentleness so you can be nimble and surefooted during this trek.